nus-cs2103-AY2223S2/ip/docs/README.md

 - `delete 1` : Deletes your first Task
 - `list` : Lists out all your Tasks
 - `undo` : Undos the last change
+- `bye` : Saves Tasks into a file and closes Duke

 ## Usage